 by Paul Watson

 Where can I buy The Prophesy of HermesThe Prophesy of Hermes will be available from listed e-book stores below on 31 Oct 2014 (or as shown).
 Estimated delivery for Kindle through Amazon is 14 Nov 2014.
 The Propheys of Hermes is currently available in ePub format (for most electronic readers) and MOBI (for Kindle).
-This book is not currently available in paper format:
+This book is also available in paper format from the following:

 Where can I read 2 chapters free?Chapters 1 & 2- Publicly Accessible for Free